 The advantages of digital health technologies go far beyond those examples given above.
 Sector-wide, these technologies are reshaping how we think about health care.
 Digital interventions provide clear solutions for deeply entrenched problems experienced every day at every specialty clinic.
 Digital health technologies go far beyond simple problem-solving, however.
-They can dramatically enhance patient satisfaction, for better quality of care, improved efficiency, a greater sense of fulfillment for clinicians, and improved health outcomes for all.
+They can dramatically enhance patient satisfaction, for better quality of care, improved efficiency, a greater sense of fulfillment for clinicians, increased clinic revenue and improved health outcomes for all.

 The CoachCare technology platform powers health clinics across a number of specialties, including weight loss, pain management and chiropractic care.
 A custom-branded mobile app, coach dashboard and connected devices combine in one integrated platform to improve patient care and increase clinic revenues.
 Contact us to learn more.